-Duane Broussard begins his first season as an assistant coach at UCLA in 2013-14.
+Duane Broussard enters his second season as an assistant coach at UCLA in 2014-15.

-Broussard arrives at UCLA after having spent 10 seasons on the men’s basketball staff at the University of New Mexico.
-He worked on head coach Steve Alford’s staff the past five seasons – the last two years as an assistant coach after having served as Director of Operations for three seasons.
+Broussard arrived in Westwood in April 2013 after having spent the previous 10 seasons on the men’s basketball staff at the University of New Mexico.
+He worked on head coach Steve Alford’s staff the last five seasons – the final two years as an assistant coach after having served as Director of Operations for three seasons.

-Through 19 seasons serving on college basketball staffs, both as an assistant coach and as the director of operations, Broussard has helped his teams to a combined .642 winning percentage.
+Through 20 seasons serving on college basketball staffs, both as an assistant coach and as the director of operations, Broussard has helped his teams to a combined .649 winning percentage (410-222).
 In 10 seasons on staff at New Mexico, Broussard helped the Lobos compiled a .655 winning percentage.

-During the last two seasons at New Mexico, Broussard’s work proved instrumental in helping the Lobos compile a 57-13 record and win back-to-back Mountain West Conference regular season and tournament titles.
+During his final two seasons coaching at New Mexico, Broussard’s work proved instrumental in helping the Lobos compile a 57-13 record and win back-to-back Mountain West Conference regular season and tournament titles.
 New Mexico advanced to the NCAA Tournament both years.
 In his five years on Alford’s staff at New Mexico, the Lobos played in the postseason each year, advancing to the NCAA Tournament three times.

 With Broussard on the coaching staff, New Mexico became the first school in Mountain West history to secure back-to-back regular season and tournament titles.
 Over the last six seasons, New Mexico produced six players who scored at least 1,000 points and won a school-record 155 games during that stretch.
 The Lobos became one of just three programs to win four regular-season titles in five years (along with Kansas and Gonzaga).